wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data.md

 }
 ```

-As you can see the `TestRepository` is a simple wrapper for Spring Data's repository.
-It is in this case, beacuse the object graph (of `Delivery` and list of `Food`) is relatively simple.
-When we have more complicated data structure or complex ORM mapping (e.g. bidirectional many-to-one association) it is beneficial to keep entity preparation and persitence logic inside the `TestRepository` class.
+Here, you can see that the `TestRepository` is a straightforward wrapper for Spring Data's repository.
+It takes on this role because the object graph (comprising `Delivery` and a list of `Food`) is relatively simple.
+However, when dealing with more complex data structures or intricate ORM mappings (such as bidirectional many-to-one associations), it becomes beneficial to centralize entity preparation and persistence logic within the `TestRepository` class.

-And of course we don't need to be limited to the above solution.
-E.g. instead of using Hibernate it can be implemented using JDBC (or Spring's `JdbcTemplate`), jOOQ or any other way tool of your choice.
+Of course, you're not limited to the above solution.
+Instead of using Hibernate, you can implement it using JDBC (or Spring's `JdbcTemplate`), jOOQ, or any other tool of your choice.

-## So should we use it everywhere?
+So, should we use it everywhere?

-Like every other tool Test Data Builder needs to be used when it fits the most.
-Does it fit in every project?
-Of course not!
+Like any other tool, Test Data Builder should be employed where it fits best.
+Does it fit every project?
+Certainly not!

-So when not to use it?
+## When should you avoid using it?

-First of all the better readeability comes with a price of a higher maintanance.
-In order to use it first needs to be created.
-If a data model is large (there are lots of properties or there are lots of elements in the object graph) it will require some time to shadow it with Test Data Builder.
-Also, if it changes frequently it will also require more work to keep truck with changes (but on the other hand, the same situation will be in the classic approach).
+First and foremost, improved readability comes at the cost of higher maintenance.
+To use it, you need to create it first.
+If a data model is extensive (meaning many properties or elements in the object graph), it will take some time to set up Test Data Builder.
+Moreover, if the data model changes frequently, it will require more effort to keep up with these changes (though the same challenge applies to the classic approach).

-Also using it for a small project (e.g. serverless functions) it might be an overkill.
-If a project has small number of usecases it might be quicker, and easier to read, to prepare specific data for each test case.
-The same goes if a particualr object graph is used only a couple times.
-It is no sense to prepare a Test Data Builder and then use it 3-4 times.
+Using it for a small project (e.g., serverless functions) might be overkill as well.
+In such cases, where a project has a small number of use cases, it may be quicker and easier to prepare specific data for each test case.
+The same holds true if a particular object graph is only used a couple of times.
+There's no sense in creating a Test Data Builder and then using it just a few times.
 It's better to set up those tests without it.

-Finally not every projects follow the pattern - fetch data, modify it, persist it and notify an invoker of this action of a result.
-There are projects which are less typical and may need special approach.
+Lastly, not all projects follow the pattern of fetching data, modifying it, persisting it, and notifying an invoker of this action's result.
+Some projects are less typical and may require a special approach.

-Apart from these three cases I would encourage you to give a try to a Test Data Builder in your applications.
-With a little bit of effort you can gain a lot of benefits described previously.
+Aside from these three cases, I encourage you to give Test Data Builder a try in your applications.
+With a little effort, you can reap the benefits described earlier.

 ## Let's wrap up

-It's time to conclude this post with quick summary why Test Data Builders are worth be used:
+It's time to wrap up this post with a quick summary of why Test Data Builders are worth using:

-* they give a convenient and quick way to prepare data for test
+* They provide a convenient and efficient way to prepare test data.
-* they increase the readability of test by introducing notation close to the natural language
+* They enhance test readability by introducing notation close to natural language.
-* they're hiding irrelevant parts of test data preparation letting to focus only on the key parts that are important for a particualr test
+* They conceal irrelevant parts of test data preparation, allowing you to focus only on the key aspects important for a particular test.
-* they provide a single place for initilizing various data transfer objects used in the test
+* They offer a single location for initializing various data transfer objects used in tests.
-* thanks to them unit and integration tests may be very similar to each other
+* Thanks to them, unit and integration tests can closely resemble each other.

-Of course we also need to remember that for some projects it's better not to use this pattern.
-Especially for small or constantly changing ones the maintanace may very large.
+Of course, it's important to remember that for certain projects, this pattern may not be the best choice.
+Especially for small or rapidly changing projects, the maintenance effort can be significant.

-If you need more examples of Test Data Builder go check my project on GitHub - [wkrzywiec/farm-to-table](https://github.com/wkrzywiec/farm-to-table).
+If you're looking for more examples of Test Data Builders, feel free to check out my project on GitHub - [wkrzywiec/farm-to-table](https://github.com/wkrzywiec/farm-to-table).

 ## And if you need more sources

 * [How to Create a Test Data Builder | Code With Arho](https://www.arhohuttunen.com/test-data-builders/)

-dodać info a grafach? jak zapisywać? jak traktować? jak tworzyć te obiekty- że zawsze zaczynać od roota

-spradzić w chat gpt od `And can be used in Integration tests``